-We have tested quite a few sunscreens over the years.
-And ehh... no, not all of them were a great success.
-From white haze to skin that started to protest, or finding out afterwards that you applied microplastics after all.
-But fortunately, there are also stayers.
-In this article, we share our favourite eco-friendly sunscreen brands - editor's choice - so that you don't have to search, but can just enjoy smearing (without white haze!).
-These sustainable SPFs are favourites from thegreenlist.nl!
+We've tested a lot of sunscreens over the years.
+And er... no, not everything was a roaring success.
+From a white cast to skin that protested or later discovering you'd slathered on microplastics.
+But luckily, there are also some long-term favourites.
+In this article, we share our favourite eco-friendly sunscreen brands – editor’s choice – so you don’t have to search, and can just get on with applying (without the white cast!).
+These sustainable SPFs are favourites of thegreenlist.nl!

 Choosing eco-friendly sunscreen